 Here’s how the lowest-priced Windscribe Pro subscription compares with other VPNs and their lowest-priced paid plans:

-Windscribe costs more than double some of the other options on the list, but it can also be quite a bit cheaper than ExpressVPN or Hotspot Shield.
-If you opt for the Windscribe Build-A-Plan, you might be paying only $3.00/mo, which would be one of the cheapest VPNs on the list.
+Windscribe costs more than double some of the other options on the list.
+But if you opt for the Windscribe Build-A-Plan, you might be paying only $3.00/mo, which would be one of the cheapest VPNs on the list.

 Plan | Monthly | Yearly | Best Value Build-a-Plan